 This document is for general information and education only.
 It is not meant to provide specific tax guidance.
-The information in this document was compiled by the staff of City National Rochdale (CNR) from data and sources believed to be reliable, but CNR makes no representation as to the accuracy or completeness of the information.
+The information in this document was compiled by the staff of City National Rochdale (City National) from data and sources believed to be reliable, but City National makes no representation as to the accuracy or completeness of the information.
 The opinions expressed, together with any estimates or projections given, constitute the judgment of the author as of the date of the presentation.
-CNR has no obligation to update, modify or amend this document or otherwise notify you in the event any information stated, opinion expressed, matter discussed, estimate, or projection changes or is determined to be inaccurate.
+City National has no obligation to update, modify, or amend this document or otherwise notify you in the event any information stated, opinion expressed, matter discussed, estimate, or projection changes or is determined to be inaccurate.

-City National Rochdale, as a matter of policy, does not give tax, accounting, regulatory or legal advice.
-Rules in the areas of law, tax and accounting are subject to change and open to varying interpretations.
+City National, its managed affiliates and subsidiaries, as a matter of policy, do not give tax, accounting, regulatory, or legal advice.
+Rules in the areas of law, tax, and accounting are subject to change and open to varying interpretations.
 Any strategies discussed in this document were not intended to be used, and cannot be used for the purpose of avoiding any tax penalties that may be imposed.
 You should consult with your other advisors on the tax, accounting and legal implications of actions you may take based on any strategies or information presented taking into account your own particular circumstances.